 Mr. and Mrs. H. L. Willson entertained Mr. and Mrs. Walter Ring for dinner and the mah-jongg party.
 Thursday evening.

-Mrs. Grace B. Kimball and her sister Miss Hallie Beers are
+Mrs. Grace B. Kimball and her sister Miss Halle Beers are spending a few days at the Inn.

 spending a few days at the Inn.